kaiachain/kaia-design-system/README.md

+**Note: This repository is currently in the experimental stage.
+Features and implementations are subject to change as development progresses.**

 # Kaia Design System

 This is the Kaia Design System built with React and emotion/styled, using Yarn for package management and building the project.
 The kit includes a variety of reusable UI components and SVG icons.